 Cloud benefits for both connected and disconnected scenarios

 Access the latest Azure features and capabilities for on-premises data workloads.
-Choose from a variety of Azure data services, including Azure SQL Managed Instance, which provides evergreen SQL support, and Azure Database for PostgreSQL Hyperscale.
+Choose from a variety of Azure data services, including Azure SQL Managed Instance, which provides evergreen SQL, and Azure PostgreSQL Hyperscale.
 Set up automatic updates to get the latest patches and upgrades without application downtime while still controlling rollout, based on your policy.Download the “Azure data services anywhere” infographic

 Optimize performance of data workloads with cloud automation and elastic scale in your datacenter.
 Spin up instances in seconds and simplify database administrative tasks, like setting up high availability, with just a few clicks.
 Dynamically scale your data workloads based on capacity without application downtime—easily scale up or scale out for more read replicas or for sharding purposes.Learn how to implement Azure data services in your environment

 Gain a single view of your data across on-premises and cloud environments.
-Maintain a consistent management experience for various relational databases, such as Azure SQL Managed Instance.
+Maintain a consistent management experience for various relational databases, such as Azure SQL and PostgresSQL.
 Manage the data layer with views of underlying infrastructure health and capacity for performance.
 All you need is a familiar tool set that includes the Azure Portal, Azure Data Studio, or Azure CLI.